Tenant Setup and Migration

 Hexafusion provides Microsoft 365 support in Vancouver for businesses running on M365 or migrating from legacy email and file platforms.
 Full tenant management, security hardening, SharePoint governance, Teams deployment, and ongoing day-to-day support.

-Microsoft 365 is the default productivity platform for most Vancouver SMBs.
+Microsoft 365 is the default productivity platform for most Vancouver small and mid-sized businesses.
 Hexafusion manages your tenant from licensing through day-to-day support: security configuration, migration, training, and ongoing operations.

 New M365 tenant provisioning or migration from Exchange, Google Workspace, or POP/IMAP.
 Zero-downtime cutovers for email and files.